Executive Order 13492: Vox News

-Vox News stated that on January 1, 2018 President Donald Trump announced the keeping of the Military Prison of Guantanamo Bay, overriding Obama’s 2008 campaign promise of completely closing the prison down within a year.
-Furthermore according to Vox News, President Obama failed to effectively enact Executive Order 13492 during his 8 year term because U.S Congress added restrictions on detainees on moving the prisoners back to the U.S. with trails or detentions.
-Therefore, on January 2018 Trump was successful in reopening Guantanamo Bay prison, however the administration has yet still not specified under his new policy, what prisoners would be kept in prison other than stating Trump would "...load it up with some bad dudes...” and would detained prisoners associated with Taliban and Al-Qaeda as well as forces who are a threat to " the United States or its coalitions".
+Vox News stated that on January 1, 2018, President Donald Trump announced the keeping of the Military Prison of Guantanamo Bay, overriding Obama's 2008 campaign promise of completely closing the prison down within a year.
+Furthermore, according to Vox News, President Obama failed to effectively enact Executive Order 13492 during his 8-year term because U.S. Congress added restrictions on detainees on moving the prisoners back to the U.S. with trials or detentions.
+Therefore, in January 2018, Trump was successful in reopening Guantanamo Bay prison, however the administration has yet still not specified under his new policy, what prisoners would be kept in prison other than stating Trump would "...load it up with some bad dudes...” and would detained prisoners associated with Taliban and Al-Qaeda as well as forces who are a threat to " the United States or its coalitions".
 Vox stated that under the vague criteria, non-traditional or any prisoner could now be held at Guantanamo, already famous for its unusual legal framework as well as abusing the human rights of detainees.